kdmayer/CS236_Course_Project/README.md

 ### Running this repository

-If someone else clones your repository, they need to initialize and update the submodules:
+If you clone this repository for the first time, you need to initialize and update the submodules:

 ```
 git clone git@github.com:kdmayer/CS236_Course_Project.git